Rachel-Amber-2024/FL-stratified-client-selection/README.md

 ## Running an experiment

 Here we provide the implementation of Stratified Client Selection Scheme along with MNIST, FMNIST and CIFAR-10 dataset.
-Running an experiment requires to use `main_mnist.py`, `main_fmnist.py` or `main_cifar10.py`.
 This code takes as input:

 - The `dataset` used.
 - The data `partition` method used. partition ∈ { iid, dir_{alpha}, shard }